-Onigirazu are japanese “sushi sandwiches”.
-They are perfect for a brunch, a picnic or to take to work and the best part is that you can fill them with all your favorite ingredients!
+Tofu katsu onigirazu with kaniwa seeds are Japanese “sushi sandwiches”.
+They are perfect for brunch, a picnic or to take to work and the best part is that you can fill them with all your favorite ingredients!

 Tofu Katsu Onigirazu